techidaily/site-win11/source/_posts/effortless-gaming-capture-with-intels-pc-graphics-hub.md

 7. When you’re done recording, click the**Stop Recording** button – it will be right where the**Start Recording** button was.
 ![the intel graphics command center showing the stop recording button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/intel-graphics-command-center-stop-recording.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Your gameplay video will be saved to your computer.
 Now you can share the video with others.
 And for more ways to record video on your PC, take a look at our guide on the[best recording apps for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) .

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Create a Custom Capture Profile in Intel Graphics Command Center